Occupational Safety and Health Act: Everything to Know

 Generally, the Occupational Safety and Health Act of 1970 covers all of the U.S. and its territories.
 The federal OSHA (Occupational Safety and Health Administration) or by an approved health plan and job safety in the state.
 Postal employees in the United States are also covered by this act.

-The Act states describes an employer as someone who is involved in a business concerning commerce who employs members of the community.
+The Act describes an employer as someone who is involved in a business concerning commerce who employs members of the community.
 Therefore, this act covers employees and employers in all fields including but not limited to private education, agriculture, construction, manufacturing, organized labor, long shoring, charity, law, medicine, and disaster relief.
 The federal government’s employees along with local governments and state governments (who have OSHA-approved plans) have a separate program.
 The act also doesn’t cover the following: Persons who are Self-employed; Family Operated Farms whose employees are all immediate members of the family; Areas and conditions that are governed by other federal agencies or laws which regulate worker safety; and Employees of local and state governments.
-Putting all of this into your handbook is a good idea, for more ideas for your handbook go here.
+Putting all of this into your handbook is a good idea.

 Basic Requirements and Provisions